arvinsalehi/arvinsalehi/README.md

 - dream -> To have been in my 20's in the late 80s and 90s.

 ## In Progress Learning ...
-- painful stuff. (ex. concurent programing , Lower and lower level of programming languages, ...)
+- concurent programing , Lower and lower level of programming languages

 ## Technical Skills
 - **Languages:** Rust, Python, C, C++, C#,JavaScript, Dart